 If you usually wear your hair in a ponytail, take it out for a few hours a day to give your hair a break.
 “Don’t pull your hair tight,” Macintosh says.
 “You will start to lose hair at the front hairline, it’s best to wear your hair loose when you can.”
 Macintosh advises wearing your hair down as much as possible and when you do wear your hair back, secure it with a fabric hair tie.
-Avoid these everyday mistakes that are aging your hair.
+Next, check out these 30 tips for healthier, more attractive hair.

 - Stephen Sanna, expert colorist at the Pierre Michel Salon in New York City

 - Doug Macintosh, a senior colorist at Kieran McKenna Salon in New York City